Bouquet algebra of toric ideals: Bouquet decomposition of a toric ideal

 \begin{Example}[Example~\ref{c_vector}, continued] \rm One easily checks that $\Gr(A_B)=\mathcal{C}(A_B)=\{(1,-1,0,0),(0,1,-1,0),(1,0,-1,0)\}$, while $\Gr(A)=\mathcal{C}(A)$ and consists of the vectors $(1,-1,0,0,-1,1,0),(0,1,-1,-1,1,0,0),(1,0,-1,-1,0,1,0)$ , since The one-to-one correspondence for the two sets holds in the order indicated.
 For example,

 \end{Example}

-A remark is in order for \emph{subbouquets}.
-Theorem~\ref{gen_iso_kernels} and Theorem \ref{gen_all_is_well} are true even if we replace bouquets with proper subbouquets which form a subbouquet decomposition of $A$.
-The following sections utilize this when applying the two results.
+\begin{Remark} {\em A {\em subbouquet} of $G_A$ is an induced subgraph of $G_A$, which is a clique on its set of vertices.
+Note that a bouquet is a maximal subbouquet.
+We will say that $A$ has a {\em subbouquet decomposition} if there exists a family of subbouquets, say $B_1,\ldots,B_t$, such that they are pairwise vertex disjoint and their union of vertices equals $\{\ab_1,\ldots,\ab_n\}$.
+A subbouquet decomposition always exists if we consider, for example, the subbouquet decomposition induced by all of the bouquets.
+In addition, Theorem~\ref{gen_iso_kernels} and Theorem \ref{gen_all_is_well} are true even if we replace bouquets with proper subbouquets which form a subbouquet decomposition of $A$.
+The following sections utilize this when applying the two results.} \end{Remark}

 We conclude this section with a rather surprising application of the bouquet construction.
 It will turn out that passing from a unimodular matrix $A$ to its (sub)bouquet matrix $A_B$ preserves unimodularity.
 To this end, recall that a matrix $A$ is called {\em unimodular} if all of its nonzero maximal minors have the same absolute value, see for example \cite[Section 8, page 70]{St}.
 A nice property of a unimodular matrix $A$ is that for its toric ideal $I_A$ the set of circuits equals the Graver basis (and thus also equals the universal Gr\"obner basis), and all coordinates of the Graver basis of $A$ belong to $\{0,-1,+1\}$, see for example \cite[Proposition 8.11]{St}.